What information should I have ready before I apply?

 Our appeal process is outlined in your denial letter.
 Appeals must be submitted in writing.
 Unfortunately, we cannot hold an apartment while a decision is appealed.

+Income minimums and maximums vary depending on apartment availability.
+The income limits at the Liberty Bank Building range between 30% to 60% of the Area Median Income.
 There is no waitlist for this project.
 All vacancies will be filled on a first come, first serve basis.

 If I am approved to live at the Liberty Bank Building, when should I give notice to my landlord?